atreyasha/dotfiles/README.md

 ## Initialization

-After cloning this repository, pull all submodules by executing:
+After cloning this repository, initialize a pre-commit hook and pull all submodules by executing:

 ```
 $ make init